How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 Clean the humidifier daily and use distilled water to prevent mold growth and mineral buildup.
 A dirty humidifier can actually worsen congestion by dispersing bacteria and mold spores into the air.

-8. Elevate Your Head
+8. Why Does Elevating Your Head Help?

 Gravity works against you when you lie flat.
 Blood pools in the nasal vessels, increasing swelling and congestion — which is why stuffiness feels worse at night.
 Elevating your head 15 to 30 degrees with an extra pillow or wedge pillow promotes drainage and reduces blood pooling in the turbinates.